Andrew Stanton: Career

 Stanton, Lasseter and Pete Docter drafted the original treatment for Toy Story, which bore little resemblance with the eventually finished film.
 After production of the film was shut down in late November 1993 following a disastrous test screening, Stanton retreated into a windowless office and extensively reworked the script with help from Joss Whedon.
 The resulting screenplay was nominated at the Academy Awards for Best Original Screenplay, the first nomination in that category for an animated film.
-Following his work on Toy Story, Stanton would go on to direct Finding Nemo, WALL-E, and Finding Dory for Pixar.
+Following his work on Toy Story, Stanton would go on to direct Finding Nemo (2003), WALL-E (2008), and Finding Dory (2016) for Pixar.

 In an interview with World Magazines Megan Basham, Stanton explained his singular vision for WALL-E:

 What really interested me was the idea of the most human thing in the universe being a machine because it has more interest in finding out what the point of living is than actual people.
 The greatest commandment Christ gives us is to love, but that's not always our priority.
 So I came up with this premise that could demonstrate what I was trying to say—that irrational love defeats the world's programming.
 You've got these two robots that are trying to go above their basest directives, literally their programming, to experience love.

+Stanton made his live-action directorial debut with the Edgar Rice Burroughs adaptation John Carter (2012).
+The film was a commercial failure.